uakfdotb/ghostpp/readme.txt

  - fixed some bugs where long chat messages would be incorrectly truncated
  - fixed a crash bug when there was an error opening the sqlite3 database
  - fixed a potential crash bug when checking game player summaries with a corrupt database
+ - fixed a bug where the bot would sometimes not detect a dropped battle.net connection
  - added 3 new entries to language.cfg

 Version 10.2